janelia-cellmap/pydantic-zarr/docs/intro.md

 from pydantic import ValidationError from typing import Any, TypedDict

-# a pydantic BaseModel would also work here
+# a Pydantic BaseModel would also work here
 class GroupAttrs(TypedDict):
     a: int
     b: int

-# a zarr group with attributes consistent with GroupAttrs
+# a Zarr group with attributes consistent with GroupAttrs
 SpecificAttrsGroup = GroupSpec[GroupAttrs, TItem]

 try: